Canine Behavior - PSY275 (Sec. 1)

 - Failure to show up for an exam results in failure of that exam.
 If you must miss an exam, let me know BEFORE the exam takes place or written documentation of the emergency will be required.
 Furthermore, if you miss more than one exam written documentation is required.

 - If you wish to reschedule an exam, send me an email no more than one week prior to the occurrence of the exam.
 I will then send you an email with the times that the psychology department has available for make-up exams (typically there are 3 times available each week).
 Your reply to my email with your choice of a date & time will then serve as my reminder to give the proctor your exam.
 You are allowed to reschedule an exam in this manner one time in a given semester before written documentation is required.
 Note that if your cumulative grade in the class is less than a 'B-', I do not recommend postponing an exam.
-Lastly, a makeup exam must be taken prior to the occurrence of the exam that follows.
-In other words, if you miss the second exam, you must make it up before you take the third exam.
+Lastly, a makeup exam must be taken within 2 weeks of the original exam date.

 - Testing accommodations for students with disabilities are coordinated through the Disability and Assistive Technology Center on campus.
 Please be sure to take care of these arrangements well ahead of time.